I have worked with a renowned Mutual Funds company for many years. So thought of sharing the basics of Mutual Funds.

 Check Risk Profile

-We may choose to take a piece of advice from a financial adviser before investing our money in Mutual Funds.
+While it is good to have basic Mutual Funds knowledge, we may also choose to take a piece of advice from a financial adviser before investing our money in Mutual Funds.
 A financial adviser will gauge our risk profile by asking few questions, or he may request us to fill a questionnaire.
 Some of these are questions are given below:

 - Are you familiar with Investing?